 A possible standing stone, now recumbent, which has apparently fallen to the south.
-However, what is now the upper face is considerably less weathered than the other visible sides, which may suggest that it has been turned.
-No differential weathering to suggest that it was ever partly buried.
-The stone is 1m long, 1m wide and 0.38m thick, lying in a hollow resulting from sheep scour.
-The stone is sited on a col, along a routeway across the Radnor Hills and would be consistent with this having been a standing stone, although it could equally be a boundary marker.
+What is now the upper face is, however, considerably less weathered than the other visible sides, which may suggest that it has been turned.
+There is no differential weathering to suggest that it was ever partly buried.
+The stone is 1m long, 1m wide and 0.38m thick, and lies in a hollow resulting from sheep scour.
+The stone is sited in a col, along a routeway across the Radnor Hills.
+The location would be consistent with this having been a standing stone, although it could equally be a boundary marker.